PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cwpp/view_registry_scan.md

 ---
-id: view-registry-scan
+id: vuln-registry-scan
-title: View Registry Scan Progress
+title: Get Vulnerability Report for Registry Scans
 sidebar_position: 7
 ---

-This guide shows how to initiate a registry scan and then view its progress.
+This guide shows how to add registry settings, initiate a scan, view its progress, and fetch over a million scan results.

+## Authenticate to Begin

 1. Obtain an authorization token by [Authenticating a user](/prisma-cloud/api/cwpp/post-authenticate/) ![alt text](/icons/api-icon-pan-dev.svg)